KWB-R/fakin/content/talk/2017-09-25_workshop-kickoff/index.md

 "loderer",  "matzinger", "menz", "miehe", "schubert", "tatis-muvdi", "remy", "rouault"]

 # Abstract and optional shortened version.
 abstract = "What is FAKIN?
-What is rearch data management?
+What is research data management?
 Identify and prioritize topics to be adressed within FAKIN together with KWB colleagues."

 # Summary.
 An optional shortened abstract.
 summary = "Identify and prioritize topics to be adressed within FAKIN"